Senior Lecturer (Textile Technology)

 Senior Lecturer: Technical Textiles

-Senior Lecturer within Manchester Fashion Institute, at Manchester Metropolitan University, Tasneem has 17 years’ experience of designing and delivering high quality learning material in the area of Fashion Technology Management, applied to the Textile and Fashion Industries.
-Tasneem currently teaches and co-ordinate the Fashion Textiles (Level 4).
-She also teaches Forensic Textiles within the Science and Engineering Department at MMU, for their Combined Honours degrees.
+Senior Lecturer within Manchester Fashion Institute, at Manchester Metropolitan University, Tasneem has 18 years’ experience of designing and delivering high quality learning material in the area of Fashion Technology Management, applied to the Textile and Fashion Industries.
+Tasneem currently teaches and co-ordinate the Fashion Textiles (Level 4, 5 and 6).
+Tasneem's textile experinece has extended to Units within Science & Engineering, specifically, product development, where she delivers sessions on textiles testing and fabric analysis.
+She has also taught Forensic Textiles within the Science and Engineering Department at MMU, for their Combined Honours degrees.

 - Provide advice and assistance to PGRs on academic matters;